BigJack325/GRO400-MANUS/README.md

 #### <a id="Codeexplication">Code Overview</a>

 The code is divided in two main sections.
-The first one is all about the robot movment and is directly written in the Arduino.
-This code is written in switch case depending one the manuel/automatic mode and which movment to do.
+The first one is all about the robot's movment and is written in C++ and is run on the Arduino.
+This code uses switch cases depending one the manuel/automatic mode and which movment to do.
 The second section  includes the vision algorithm and the HMI.
-It is written in the Raspberry Pi.
-It is made to detect the chosen images and display some variable on the HMI, a screen connected to the Pi.
-We chose to use VNCviewer to have a remote connection to the hexapod.
+It is written in Python and is run on the Raspberry Pi.
+It is made to detect the chosen images and display  the HMI, a screen connected to the Pi.
+We chose to use VNCviewer to connect to the Raspberry Pi through Wifi to have a remote connection to the hexapod.

 ## <a id="Operation"></a>Robot Operation